 Although we are often asked this question—is the mold a result of past growth or current growth?
 There is no valid way to differentiate between old mold and new mold!
 About the best that can be done is a determination if conditions for growth are present or not (moisture, food, temperature), at the time our inspection and testing were performed.

-In the short term, often some conclusions can be drawn—yeast grows often in a matter of hours, then Basidiospores in a day or two, then Pencillium/Aspergillus in two to five days, then Stacybotrys in a week or two.
+In the short term, often some conclusions can be drawn—yeast grows often in a matter of hours, then Basidiospores in a day or two, then Penicillium/Aspergillus in two to five days, then Stachybotrys in a week or two.
 Most molds will grow in a few days often dependent on growth conditions (marginal acceptable optimal perfect).

 Is there evidence of flooding, or water damage?
 Finally, is there any odor of dampness—or moldiness?